Housing Associations

 The Housing (Miscellaneous Provisions) Act 1992 provides for financial assistance by housing authorities to Housing Associations and Cooperatives for the erection, purchase, improvement, conversion or management of housing accommodation.
 Loans, periodic contributions, guarantees, grants, subsidies or other contributions may be made.

-The Housing Association must have as its principal objective, r the relief of housing needs, poverty or hardship or the welfare of travellers and the provision of housing and management of housing.
+The Housing Association must have as its principal objective the relief of housing needs, poverty or hardship or the welfare of travellers and the provision and management of housing.
 There must be a prohibition on the distribution of any surplus profits, dividends or other funds.
 All funds must be applied towards its object.
 Any change in the constitution of the body must be notified to the Department of the Environment.

-Associations and bodies must have adequate financial accounting and controls and procedures to ensure capital and income expenditures is monitored.
-Audited accounts must be furnished to the Departments on request or to any housing authority holding a mortgage or charge in respect of an approved bodies dwellings or issuing any subsidy allowance or grants.
+Associations and bodies must have adequate financial accounting and controls and procedures to ensure capital and income expenditures are monitored.
+Audited accounts must be furnished to the Departments on request or to any housing authority holding a mortgage or charge in respect of an approved body’s dwellings or issuing any subsidy allowance or grants.

 The housing legislation allows for subsidies towards rent and housing developed under the Capital Loan and Subsidy Schemes in accordance with regulations made by the Department.
 They may provide: